 Relocation: Timing is Everything

 They say that timing is everything.
 I tend to believe that, for the most part.
-It certainly is true with regard to a successful relocation.
+It certainly is true about a successful relocation.
 My purpose here is to share some thoughts regarding timing in your relocation.
 So how does timing make a difference?
 And why, pray tell, is it so important?

 Another critical area where timing is important are the dates that are part of your contract (either as the buyer or the seller).
 Knowing your dates and adhering to them is essential, for failure to do so may put your transaction at risk and your deposit (if you are the buyer), and there could be legal implications.
 And if, as the seller, you fail to adhere to due dates you give the buyer a potential opportunity to walk away from the deal.
 I’ve written at length about the importance of knowing the dates and adhering to them from the agent’s perspective, but the issue is the same -- let me point out a few things to keep in the back of your head.